Stephen-RA-King/pydough/README.md

 Author: Stephen RA King

 Distributed under the MIT license.
-See ``license`` for more information.
+See [license][license-url] for more information.

 _For more examples and usage, please refer to the [Wiki][wiki]._